 This toolkit has been developed on the basis of current research and evidence however as you begin to use it in your organisation, we would welcome your feedback on how it can be improved.

-This guide has been developed to help you conduct a workplace gender audit.
-This guide is issued under section 47 of the Act, which means defined entities must have regard to it when complying with their obligations.
+Guidance materials and templates have been developed to help defined entities conduct a workplace gender audit and submit their results to the Commission.
+This guidance is issued under section 47 of the Act, which means defined entities must have regard to it when complying with their obligations.